Flights resume at Glasgow Airport after heavy snow

 Travellers can breathe a sigh of relief as Glasgow Airport resumed flights after snow delays.

-The airport anounced on Twitter around 9am that due to heavy snowfall all operations have been suspended until the runway can be cleared.
+The airport announced on Twitter around 9am that due to heavy snowfall all operations have been suspended until the runway can be cleared.

-Anyone due to fly tofay should routinely check the airport’s social media accounts and official website for more information.
+Anyone due to fly today should routinely check the airport’s social media accounts and official website for more information.

 READ MORE: #MeToo: Dinosaur generation has to realise society is changing – Kevan Christie